Quantum Speed Limit From Tighter Uncertainty Relation: Tighter quantum speed limit for mixed quantum states

 Thus, the quantum speed limit bound for mixed quantum states reduces to that of the pure quantum states derived from the tighter uncertainty relation for pure quantum states in the appropriate limit.
 Note that in a more conventional notation using the trigonometric identity of inverses of $\sin$ and $\cos$ functions, we can write the bound as follows

 The optimized version can be expressed as

-Therefore, the quantum speed limit for mixed quantum states derived from the tighter uncertainty relation for mixed quantum states is another important result derived in the paper.
-The performance of this bound depends on the value of the second integration and it cannot be said a priori in a straightforward way in which regions this will give better bounds than the other existing bounds in the literature.
+The quantum speed limit for mixed quantum states derived from the tighter uncertainty relation is another important result derived in the paper.
+The performance of this bound depends on the value of the second integration and it cannot be said a priori in a straightforward way in which cases it will perform better than the other existing bounds in the literature.
 As a result, we leave this direction for future research.
-Next, we demonstrate the better performance of our bounds over the MT bound with some examples in the case of pure quantum states.
+Next, we demonstrate the better performance of our bound over the MT bound and the bound in Eq.\eqref{better bound} with some examples in the case of pure quantum states.